martinvehmas/bitwarden-1password/README.md

 # bitwarden-1password
-Create 1Password .1pif file from Bitwarden JSON file
+Create 1Password .1pif file from Bitwarden JSON file.

 Only adapted to my needs.
 Works for logins and notes.
 Not for cards.

+Run console app.
+Specify folder and specify JSON file to convert.
+The 1pif file will be saved in the specified folder.